azalya-green/DFU2020/README.md

 	`python Train_YOLO.py -h`.

 - [`3_Inference`]

+	Please refer to the prvious section ['Inference on previously trained Weights']

 **To make everything run smoothly it is highly recommended to keep the original folder structure of this repo!**

 Each `*.py` script has various command line options that help tweak performance and change things such as input and output directories.
 All scripts are initialized with good default values that help accomplish all tasks as long as the original folder structure is preserved.
 To learn more about available command line options of a python script `<script_name.py>` run: